Trackage/chapter2/README.md

   - some hardcoded figures “figures/gunnArchival.png” and the KDE ones were copied from artefacts

   - no citations work, I can’t find my bib file yet and `\citep` has been redefined in newcom.tex

+  - missing .DAT files for the black browed